pagi-org/spec/pagi.md

 pagi
 :   Portable Analytic Graphical Interchange
 :   This spec and everything that it encompasses.
+:   Pronounced with a hard 'G', rhymes with 'Maggie'
+:   Derived acronyms typically have a suffix-consonant added, and are
+    pronounced the same except for the trailing 'i' transitioning from a long "ee" sound to a short i

 pagis
 :   Portable Analytic Graphical Interchange Schema